 A bachelor’s degree is required for admission to a graduate certificate program.
 Exceptions and other requirements may apply, depending on individual programs.
-Consult your Walden enrollment advisor about admission requirements for specific certificate programs.
+Consult your Walden enrollment specialist about admission requirements for specific certificate programs.
 Call 844-767-9452 in the United States or see a list of international toll-free phone numbers.

 Explore Our Graduate Certificate in Advanced Cyber Security From Walden

 Prepare your organization to prevent ransomware attacks, remediate critical security risks, and implement mitigating controls for a secure and protected environment with Walden’s Graduate Certificate in Advanced Cyber Security.

 From ransomware to phishing attacks, the rise in cybercrimes has increased the demand for qualified IT security professionals across a range of industries.1 This graduate certificate program is designed to equip you with the cutting-edge knowledge you need to develop and lead core information security initiatives and privacy policies and procedures.